Skip to Main Content

 Film Editor Services

-We connect you with Poland-based editors who bring both technical precision and narrative instinct to the post-production process.
-Our network spans facilities including Platige Image (Warsaw), Orka Studio (Warsaw), Human Ark (Kraków), with professionals experienced in feature films, documentaries, commercials, and series working across all major editing platforms.
+Here is the short of it.
+We connect you with Poland-based editors who bring both tech precision and narrative instinct to the post-prod process.
+Our network spans facilities including Platige Image (Warsaw), Orka Studio (Warsaw), Human Ark (Kraków), with pros skilled in feature films, documentaries, commercials, and series working across all major editing platforms.

 Professional Editing Expertise